coltranetorres/Eskwelabs-Data-for-Good-Hackathon/README.md

-Powerpoint file of our project is in the Eskwelabs Data for Good folder.
+Powerpoint file of our project is in the Eskwelabs Data for Good Hackathon folder.